How to Get a Loan with Bad, Poor, or Fair Credit

 A good mix of credit is better for your credit score than only having one type of credit.
 There are many different types of credit available to you, even if your credit score is low, including credit cards, mortgage loans, retail cards, installment loans, and payday loans.
 If you need to borrow money, make sure you diversify how you do so.

-Advance America has secured and unsecured loans for every customer profile
+Advance America has loans for customers with bad credit

 Advance America offers a variety of short-term loans that are options for people of all credit types.
 Even if you don't have good or excellent credit, you could be approved for a loan.
 From title loans to payday loans, we have a number of options to help you with your unique financial needs.
 Apply for an Advance America loan today.